linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week0.md

 ![image](../_docs/assets/week0/GitpodVariables.png)

 Started up a new Gitpod environment to confirm AWS CLI was installed correctly and AWS credentials were pulled from Gitpod variables to environment variables.
 Successfully ran ```aws sts get-caller-identity``` and returned values.

+10. Created a Billing Alarm (after Budget)

+[Used this document](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html) to set up a billing alarm using CloudWatch.

+11. Created a Budget

+  * Used the JSON from [this article](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/budgets/create-budget.html) to create a billing budget.
+Stored a modified copy of it here.

 ## Stretch Efforts